 The railroad yard was operated by the Southern Pacific Railroad Company between 1887 and 1986 as a locomotive fueling, maintenance, and railcar repair facility near downtown Ashland.
 Most buildings were removed from the yard in the 1980s.
 A small portion of the railroad yard is currently leased to the Central Oregon and Pacific Railroad and is used on occasion for switching and storing railcars.

 In 2006, Union Pacific proposed to excavate about 35,500 cubic yards of contaminated soil to meet DEQ's criteria for unrestricted residential use.
 DEQ did not approve the 2006 plan due to concerns raised by many Ashland residents about the use of trucks to haul contaminated soil on city streets.
 In 2013, Union Pacific submitted a new cleanup plan that called for excavating about 18,700 cubic yards of soil and using railcars to haul the contaminated soil to an approved landfill.
-Union Pacific delayed implementation of its cleanup plan until Ashland modified a deed restriction on the property, which it did in 2016.
+Union Pacific delayed implementation of its cleanup plan until Ashland modified a deed restriction on the property in 2016.

 In February 2017, DEQ approved Union Pacific Railroad's plan to begin cleanup at the site to remove most of the contamination and enable Union Pacific to sell all, or a portion, of the property if it chose to.
 The bulk of the work was supposed to begin in the summer of 2018.